 Stored Product Pest Treatment

 You can vacuum up any stored product pests you see and throw away any infested items.
 If that doesn’t work, our recommendation is to contact a pest control company for help.
-With the correct tools, knowledge and experience, a pro can help you attack your stored product pest problem quickly and effectively.
+With the correct tools, knowledge, and experience, a pro can help you attack your stored product pest problem quickly and effectively.

-How To Prevent An Infestation
+How To Prevent A Stored Product Pest Infestation

 To prevent this type of infestation, you should always inspect items at the store.
 If there are any signs of damage to the box or container, don’t buy it.
 You should also rotate items in your pantry often, using the oldest staples first.